 The h field once quantized is expected to generate a new gravitational propagated interaction in addition to the Schwarzschild non propagated solution we obtained in the previous section.
-We cannot add its potential to the Schwarzschild one since this would severely conflict with observations except if the B=-A solution is quantized with another Planck constant much larger than the one used to quantize electromagnetic interactions.
-Indeed, it was pointed out by J.M Souriau that the planetary periods in the solar system are Fibonacci multiples of an approximate 30 days period (see Ref. \refcite{sou}), which we interpret in the framework of our quantum gravity with huge gravity quanta exchanges (see Ref. \refcite{DG} and \refcite{Ira} with references therein).
-Postulating an energy cutoff for the virtual gravitons (DG itself is a suitable framework to generate such a cutoff as we explain in a next section) at distances smaller than a given threshold the force becomes negligible.
+We cannot add its potential to the Schwarzschild one since this would severely conflict with observations except, may be, if the B=-A solution is quantized with another Planck constant $h_G$ much larger than the one used to quantize electromagnetic interactions.
+Indeed, it was pointed out by J.M Souriau that the planetary periods in the solar system are Fibonacci multiples of an approximate 30 days period (see Ref. \refcite{sou}), which we interpret in the framework of our quantum gravity with huge gravity quanta exchanges (see last sections and Ref. \refcite{Ira} with references therein).
+Then postulating a suitable energy cutoff for the virtual gravitons (DG itself is a suitable framework to generate such a cutoff as we explain in a next section) at distances smaller than the corresponding threshold the force can be made negligible.
 Following this way of thinking an extra contribution to gravity might only arise beyond at least interstellar distances (this was also postulated in Ref.~\refcite{Dru}) since no deviation from Newtonian gravity was observed at smaller distances.
 At smaller distances the extra interaction would thus exhibit a kind of asymptotic freedom.
-Notice that the cutoff only applies to virtual gravitons, not the real ones emitted in the binary pulsar gravitationnal radiation.
+Notice that the cutoff would only apply to virtual gravitons, not the real ones participating in the binary pulsar gravitational radiation.